 Women who take estrogen-only hormone replacement therapy have a higher risk of developing endometrial cancer.
 So women who have not had a hysterectomy should not be taking estrogen-only hormone replacement therapy.

 Rare ovarian tumors can make estrogen and increase a woman’s chance of having endometrial cancer.

 High-fat diets, especially containing red meat, can increase the risk of cancer, including endometrial and colon cancer.

 Can Endometrial Cancer Be Prevented?

 Most endometrial cancer cannot be prevented.
-But there are certain things a woman can do to lower her risk.
+But there are certain things women can do to lower their risk.
 Taking birth control lowers the risk, but first talk with a doctor about possible pros and cons.
 Being healthy, eating well, and watching your weight may help lower the risk.